relaycorp/veraid-website/spec.md

 ### Newly-registered domain names

-Organisation admins SHOULD delay using Vera until at least the maximum TTL (90 days) has elapsed since the domain was registered (or acquired).
+Organisation admins SHOULD delay using VeraId until at least the maximum TTL (90 days) has elapsed since the domain was registered (or acquired).
 Otherwise, the DNSSEC chain from the previous owner may still be valid.